anton-tr3/Dino-Genetic/README.md

 # 🦖 Chrome Dinosaur AI: Genetic Algorithm Agent
-This project trains an AI to play a recreation of the Chrome Dinosaur game using a genetic algorithm that evolves a neural network to learn the game environment.
+This project trains an AI to play a recreation of the Chrome Dinosaur game, using a genetic algorithm that evolves several neural networks to learn the game environment.

 ## Implementation